Portland, Oregon: 20th-century development

-1990s to present
+Since 1990

-In the 1990s, the technology industry began to emerge in Portland, specifically with the establishment of companies like Intel, which brought more than $10 billion in investments in 1995 alone.
-After 2000, Portland experienced significant growth, with a population rise of over 90,000 between the years 2000 and 2014.
-The city's increased presence within the cultural lexicon has established it as a popular city for young people, and it was second only to Louisville, Kentucky as one of the cities to attract and retain the highest number of college-educated people in the United States.
-Between 2001 and 2012, Portland's gross domestic product per person grew fifty percent, more than any other city in the country.
+In the 1990s, the technology industry began to emerge in Portland, specifically with the establishment of companies such as Intel, which brought more than US$10 billion in investments in 1995 alone.
+In the late 1990s, the Portland area was rated the fourth-least affordable place in the United States to purchase a new home.
+After 2000, Portland experienced significant growth, with a population rise of over 90,000 between 2000 and 2014.
+The city's increasing reputation for culture established it as a popular city for young people, and it was second only to Louisville, Kentucky, as one of the cities to attract and retain the highest number of college-educated people in the United States.
+Between 2001 and 2012, Portland's gross domestic product per person grew by fifty percent, more than any other city in the country.

-The city has acquired a diverse range of nicknames throughout its history, though it is most often called "Rose City" or "The City of Roses", the latter of which has been its unofficial nickname since 1888 and its official nickname since 2003.
-Another widely used nickname by local residents in everyday speech is "PDX", which is also the airport code for Portland International Airport.
+The city acquired a diverse range of nicknames throughout its history, though it is most often called "Rose City" or "The City of Roses" (unofficial nickname since 1888, official since 2003).
+Another widely used nickname by local residents in everyday speech is "PDX", the airport code for Portland International Airport.
 Other nicknames include Bridgetown, Stumptown, Rip City, Soccer City, P-Town, Portlandia, and the more antiquated Little Beirut.

 2020 George Floyd protests

-Starting May 28, 2020, and extending into spring 2021, daily protests occurred regarding the murder of George Floyd by police and racial injustice.
+From May 28, 2020, until spring 2021, there were daily protests about the murder of George Floyd by police, and racial injustice.
 There were instances of looting, vandalism, and police actions causing injuries.
-There was the fatality of one protestor at the hands of another.
+One protestor was killed by an opposing one.
 Local businesses reported losses totaling millions of dollars as the result of vandalism and looting, according to Oregon Public Broadcasting.
-Some protests involved confrontations with law enforcement involving injury to protesters and police.
-In July, federal officers were deployed to safeguard federal property, whose presence and tactics were criticized by Oregon officials who demanded they leave, while lawsuits were filed against local and federal law enforcement alleging wrongful actions by them.
+Some protests caused injury to protesters and police.
+In July, federal officers were deployed to safeguard federal property; their presence and tactics were criticized by Oregon officials, who demanded they leave, while lawsuits were filed against local and federal law enforcement alleging wrongful actions by them.

-On May 25, 2021, there was a protest commemorating the one-year anniversary of Floyd's murder.
-This protest resulted in property damage and resulted in a number of arrests.
+On May 25, 2021, a protest to commemorate the one-year anniversary of Floyd's murder caused property damage, and was followed by a number of arrests.